 Buffalo Chicken Cauliflower Rice Bowl, Slow Cooker or Pressure Cooker (Video)

-Spicy buffalo chicken is made in the slow cooker or the pressure cooker; then it’s served over cauliflower rice and topped with creamy blue cheese for this delicious low-carb and gluten-free Slow Cooker or Pressure Cooker Buffalo Chicken Cauliflower Rice Bowl.
-And with approved sweetener this recipe is also Keto, low-glycemic, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+Buffalo Chicken Cauliflower Rice Bowl features spicy buffalo chicken that’s made in the slow cooker or the pressure cooker; then it’s served over cauliflower rice and topped with creamy blue cheese for this delicious low-carb and gluten-free dinner.
+Use Pressure Cooker Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make